88lex/sasync/README.md

 ###  Changelog  V3.0

-- [NEW] Added `-p n` option to run 'n' parallel instances of sasync.
+- [NEW] Added `-p number` option to run 'number' of parallel instances of sasync.
 Usage: For 3 parallel instances `./sasync -p 3 set.file`
-  - Requires tmux and parallel apps to be installed `sudo apt install parallel tmux`
+  - Requires tmux and parallel apps.
+Install with command: `sudo apt install parallel tmux`
   - Sends sasync to n tmux windows.
 App will provide a link to open tmux
   - Can run a single instance of sasync in tmux with `./sasync -p 1 set.file`
   - When one set pair finishes next one auto loads
   - sasync works as usual without tmux or parallel when running `./sasync set.file`

+- [NEW] Added -t option to run sasync in tmux. `./sasync -t set.file`

 - [NEW-AGAIN] Added back ability to run with multiple set files
   - `./sasync -p n set.file1 set.file2 set.file3`